-People interested in HVAC quickly discover why these careers are growing so quickly.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.
+There are several reasons why these careers are growing so quickly.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which affects old models.
+Finally, there’s the red-hot real estate market and a property shortage that’s increased the availability of new construction homes.

 What Does It Mean to Be an HVAC Technician?